cirrusidentity/ssp-proxy-tutorial/0_Prereqs/README.md

   nginx
 ```

-And visit http://localhost/ in your browser
+And visit http://localhost/ in your browser.
+This should present a page saying "Hello Tutorial Person".